How to Grow Collard, or Collard Greens

 soils.
 But like any plant, they respond favorably to richer soil high in

-Keep the soil moist, but not wet.
-Dry conditions lead to bitter vegetables
+Keep the soil moist and well draining, but not wet.
+Dry conditions lead to

-in all of the vegetable world.
-Collardse are no exception.
+bitter vegetables in all of the vegetable world.
+Collards are no exception.

 Days to Maturity: